fed/blog-11ty/content/blog/dom-traversal-manipulation.md

 ---
 title: DOM traversal and manipulation
 date: 2018-05-08
-spoiler: A cheatsheet for working with the DOM in Vanilla JS.
+description: A cheatsheet for working with the DOM in Vanilla JS.
-category: web-platform
+tags: web-platform
 ---

 This blog contains a summary of the main and most common methods to do DOM traversal and manipulation with